bk/wmk-docs/content/organization.md

   directly rather than having to do it via a shortcode.
 (For more on `PRE-` and `POSTPROCESS`, see {{< linkto("Site and page variables") >}}).

 - `assets`: Assets for an asset pipeline.
-Currently this only handles SCSS/Sass files in the subdirectory `scss`.
+The only default handling of assets involves compiling SCSS/Sass files in the subdirectory `scss`.
 They will be compiled to CSS which is placed in the target directory `htdocs/css`.
+Other assets handling can be configured via settings in the configuration file, e.g.
+  `assets_commands` and `assets_fingerprinting`.
+This will be described in more detail in the "Site and page variables" section.
+Also take note of the `fingerprint` template filter, described in the "Template filters" section.

 - `static`: Static files.
 Everything in here will be rsynced directoy over to `htdocs`.